HP Spectre x360 14 2-in-1 Laptop

 • Touch + pen input with 4096 pressure levels

-The aspect ratio is 16:10, giving you extra vertical space for documents and web browsing.
+The 16:10 aspect ratio gives you extra vertical space for documents and web browsing.
+I noticed it immediately coming from a 16:9 machine.

 Pen Experience

-HP includes the MPP 2.0 rechargeable pen in the box — a big deal when competitors charge $100+ for theirs.
-The pen magnetically attaches to the side for storage and charges via USB-C. Latency is low enough for handwriting and sketching, though dedicated drawing tablets still feel more natural for serious digital art.
+HP includes the MPP 2.0 rechargeable pen in the box.
+That matters because competitors charge more for theirs.
+The pen magnetically attaches to the side for storage and charges via USB-C. I found the latency low enough for handwriting and quick sketches, though if you do serious digital art, a dedicated drawing tablet still feels better.

 2-in-1 Form Factor